-If you’ve ever looked into getting a wireless system before, then you have undoubtedly seen the massive transmitter packs that you need to strap to either your guitar strap or your belt.
+If you’ve ever looked into getting a wireless system before, then you have undoubtedly seen the often massive transmitter packs that you need to strap to either your guitar strap or your belt.
 Then there’s the cable from the guitar to the transmitter that you need to get out of the way.

-The receiver is usually a bulky box, that while not heavy, is an additional piece of gear that you need to find space for in your rig.
+To add to this, the receiver is usually a bulky box, that while not heavy, is an additional piece of gear that you need to find space for in your rig.

 Wireless Freedom Made Easy